NatKendall/Calculator/README.md

 # Calculator
 Takes input and outputs specific calculations

 I wanted to share one of the very first programs I had to create for my Java course.
 As of now I am leaving the code as is (although I wish to make various adjustments).
-But I find it useful to have an old file available so that I can look back on this and see how my jounrey began.
+But I find it useful to have an old file available so that I can look back on this and see how my journey began.

 Details about this program: